miscpeeps/bravo-wx-launch/raw-data/README.md

 Folder for raw data from KSC Weather sources

 # Folder Structure
-Please create subfolders in the following construct: YYYYMMDD-scrub or YYYMMDD-launch
+Please create subfolders in the following construct: YYYYMMDD-scrub or YYYYMMDD-launch

 # Data sources
 We are pulling 4 hours of data previous to the time of each event (launch or scrub).